turbot/flowpipe-samples/access_management/report_inactive_okta_accounts/README.md

 If run with `flowpipe server`, this mod will run the scan every day at 9 AM UTC.

-## Requirements

-Docker daemon must be installed and running.
-Please see [Install Docker Engine](https://docs.docker.com/engine/install/) for more information.

 ## Installation

 Download and install Flowpipe (https://flowpipe.io/downloads).
 Or use Brew: